SUMMARY

 • ACTIVE PERIOD: Assumed diurnal

-• KEY ID FEATURES: Dark grey body with faint white spots on upper third of body, reddish hue on lower sides of front third, white or yellowish collar, white spots along jaw line, very small
+• KEY ID FEATURES: Dark grey body with faint cream color spots on upper third of body, reddish color on front third, white or yellowish collar, white spots along jaw line, very small

-• BEHAVIOR: Most likely sub-fossorial, probably hides in leaf litter and feeds on worms, not aggressive
+• BEHAVIOR: Most likely sub-fossorial, probably hides in leaf litter and feeds on worms, tadpoles and small fish, not defensive

 • IUCN: DD - Data Deficient